Member Organizations

 The MKVK reports that it has adopted all relevant standards and to align with international best practices, it has reviewed, assessed, and updated its QA review system to align with SMO 1 requirements.
 In addition, the Authority’s QA review procedures are derived from the MKVK’s QA review system and accordingly meet SMO 1 best practices.

-The MKVK has translated ISQM 1, 2, and ISA 220 (revised).
-The implementation date for these standards is January 1, 2024 and on-site inspections of systems of quality management will begin in 2025.
+The MKVK has translated relevant standards — ISQM 1, 2, and ISA 220 (revised).
+The implementation date for these standards was January 1, 2024, and on-site inspections of systems of quality management will begin in 2025.

 Current Status: Adopted